Junaid-Aftab/Non-Uniform-QFT/README.md

 ## Overview

 The Non-Uniform Quantum Fourier Transform (NUQFT) generalizes the Quantum Fourier Transform (QFT) to cases where sampling points are not uniformly spaced.
-This is relevant for many problems in signal processing, imaging, and numerical simulation that involve irregular sampling grids.

-This repository provides a numerical and algorithmic implementation of NUQFT, including:
+This repository provides a numerical and algorithmic implementation of our NUQFT algorithm, including:

 - Classical implementations of the Non-Uniform Discrete Fourier Transform (NUDFT)
 - Simulation of the algorithm’s quantum unitary primitives